-No, you can rent a catamaran either with or without a skipper in Croatia.
-However, the laws regarding boating licences are rather strict, so you will need to check the legislation before you set off.
-There are three different types of licence in Croatia and each one gives you a permission to drive different types of boat and for different purposes, so you really will have to do your research to make sure you aren’t breaking any laws.
+No, you can rent a catamaran with or without a skipper in Croatia.
+However, the laws regarding boating licences are relatively strict, so you must check the legislation before you set off.
+Croatia has three different types of licences, and each one permits you to drive other types of boats for various purposes, so you will have to do your research to ensure you aren’t breaking any laws.

-You will want to rent a catamaran without a skipper if you are an experienced sailor with the appropriate licence, who wants to explore Croatia and all of its surrounding islands with complete freedom.
-If, however, you want a more relaxing holiday, maybe it’s better to rent with a skipper and let them take care of the more technical aspects of sailing the catamaran.
+You will want to rent a catamaran without a skipper if you are an experienced sailor with the appropriate licence who wants to explore Croatia and its surrounding islands with complete freedom.
+If you want a more relaxing holiday, maybe it’s better to rent with a skipper and let them take care of the more technical aspects of sailing the catamaran.

-Croatia has a Mediterranean climate, with around 2600 hours of sunshine per year.
-In the summer, sea temperatures are ideal for those who like to swim, ranging from 24-27°C. In spite of the high temperatures, the heat is rarely unbearable though, thanks in large part to the Maestral winds.
-Average monthly temperatures typically reach their peak in July at 28°C, and are lowest in January at 7°C.
+Croatia has a Mediterranean climate, with around 2600 hours of sunshine yearly.
+In the summer, sea temperatures are ideal for those who like to swim, ranging from 24-27°C. Even with elevated temperatures, the heat seldom becomes overwhelming, largely attributed to the presence of the Maestral winds.
+Average monthly temperatures typically peak in July at 28°C and are lowest in January at 7°C.

-In general, people prefer to go sailing in Croatia from late June until August when both the air and sea temperatures are highest.
+People generally prefer sailing in Croatia from late June until August, when the air and sea temperatures are highest.
 However, some don’t like these months for sailing on account of the hordes of tourists and higher boat prices.
-These people prefer to go in either May or September and these months also offer fantastic sailing conditions on the whole.
-Generally, in these months there are fewer tourists and lower boat prices.
-However, the one thing you must consider is that it gets very dark very quickly and early during these months, so if you are planning a trip then, make sure you check the time of sunset to avoid unnecessary dangerous situations.
+These people prefer to go in either May or September; these months also offer fantastic sailing conditions.
+Generally, there are fewer tourists and lower boat prices in these months.
+However, you must consider that it gets very dark very quickly and early during these months, so if you plan a trip, check the time of sunset to avoid unnecessary, dangerous situations.

 Given that Croatia has over 1200 islands, it’s no wonder there are so many harbours and marinas.
-Below is a list of some of the best harbours, based on their location.
+Below is a list of the best ports based on their location.

 ACI Marina Rovinjm ACI Marina Pula, Marina Funtana, Marina Veruda, ACI Marina Umag, ACI Marina Pomer, Marina Porec, Novigrad Marina, Vrsar Marina, Cervar Porat Marina, Parentium Marina